 This disagreement can involve one or all of the following:

 Because this process can be time-consuming and stressful, our divorce attorneys are ready to offer the legal guidance you need to settle your differences.
 If a court hearing is the best option for resolution, we will zealously represent you to pursue a favorable outcome.

 Filing for a Contested Divorce in California

-After filing your forms with the court, a third party such as a relative, sheriff, or process server must serve the respondent with a notice informing them of the divorce and the terms you've proposed.
+After filing your forms with the court, a third party, such as a relative, sheriff, or process server, must give the respondent a notice informing them of the divorce and the terms you've proposed.

-After being served, the respondent has 30 days to file a Response with the court detailing any disagreements they have with the petitioner's proposed terms and detailing their own preferred arrangements.
+After being served, the respondent has 30 days to file a Response with the court detailing any disagreements with the petitioner's proposed terms and their preferred arrangements.

 Eventually, the court will hold a trial for the parties to attend.
-During the trial, the parties have an opportunity to present evidence supporting the terms they want for the divorce.
+During the trial, the parties can present evidence supporting the terms they want for the divorce.
 After evaluating both sides of the case, the judge will determine what constitutes equitable terms for the divorce.
 The court will then draft a Decree of Divorce, which the parties can use to finalize their marriage's dissolution.

 Having an attorney, you trust by your side throughout your divorce is vital if you want to obtain the best outcome.